-Despite the covid-19 pandemic, the French mergers and acquisitions market has remained particularly active in the life sciences sector.
-In 2020, two-thirds of the 41 French deals that were registered during the first semester of 2020 related to the healthcare services and biotech sectors.53 Investment funds also remain eager to invest in a variety of life sciences companies such as e-health companies and companies engaged in artificial intelligence, and covid-19 has sparked a specific interest in medical biology laboratories investments.
+Despite the ongoing covid-19 pandemic, the French mergers and acquisitions market has remained particularly active in the life sciences sector in 2021.

+Investment funds also remain eager to invest in a variety of life sciences companies such as e-health companies (in the area of telemedicine and telehealth) and companies engaged in artificial intelligence, and covid-19 has sparked a specific interest in medical biology laboratories investments.